 Visitors traveling with People-to-People Safaris always enjoy a traditional Maasai experience in Mkonoo that is hosted by this women's network.
 The women display their hand-crafted jewelry and proceeds from the sale of these products have become an important source of income for the women.
 They now have enough money to send their children to school and to supplement the food supply for their families.

 Several years ago, nine of the women from the network began training in a new small business development project initiated by Terrawatu.
 The Maasai Leather Bag Project creates leather handbags by using traditional Maasai beading to embellish the traditional milk satchel design.
 These gorgeous bags are made with locally-sourced cow leather and are completely crafted by hand.
-The bags are currently available at a shop in the village of Coconut Grove in Miami, Florida and in our on-line marketplace.
-Plans are in motion to expand production of these Maasai Leather Bags as the income generated from this business will improve livelihoods in Mkonoo and empower the women towards even greater heights.
+The bags are currently available in our on-line marketplace.